NCCCSCI/cmce/README.md

 - eBooks listed as _Web_ are assumed to be _subscriptions_ and are not included, unless no other materials are specified
 - Materials listed as _Downloadable_ are included as ownership is implied
 - Include a disclaimer with the results, for example: _Be sure to check the bookstore site, and consult with the instructor for the class prior to registration._

+## Deltas

+The estimator includes a local delta check.
+The expectation is that most people will run this tool from the same machine and that it will be used for a single school/bookstore.

+Each time the cost of materials is estimated, the costs are stored locally.
+The next time the tool runs, it will add the text _changed_ to any class that has a different cost of materials.

 ## Instructions For Use